Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Hub_Arduino_Nano_RP2040_Connect/README.md

 1. Install WiFiNINA library for the Nano RP2040 Embedded C SDK sample.

     - Navigate to **Tools > Manage Libraries**.
-    - Search for the **'WiFiNINA'** libray.
+    - Search for the **'WiFiNINA'** library.
 Install the latest version.

     *Note: This process may take several minutes.*